thaeli/docs-test/volunteer-policy.md

 * Equipment: Volunteers are entrusted with valuable equipment (e.g., arcade cabinets, contractor equipment, A/V gear.)
 Please be careful and respectful of this equipment by only using it only in the method requested.
 Do your best to prevent any damage.

 * Staff Shirts: When you wear your staff shirt, you are signaling that you are available to help attendees.
-If youâ€™re not interested in helping, please change shirts.
+If you're not interested in helping, please change shirts.

 * Communication Tools: Volunteers receive access to internal staff newsletter, our internal database Uber, as well as our volunteer Slack and Twine groups.